nitesh-kansal/modRL/deep_q_learning_methods/.ipynb_checkpoints/README-checkpoint.md

 score_plot(output_scores, optimal_selection_p)  # this is a python utility that we have created for ploting the scores, you can find this in Report.ipynb notebook.
 </code></pre>

-DQN weights will be present in the checkpoint.pth file in the same directory where you executed the above code.
+DQN weights will be present in the checkpoint.pth file in the same directory where you executed the above code.# modular_rl